Department of Earth Sciences

 Field camp extends the student's vertebrate paleontological knowledge by integrating field, theory, and experimental data.
 Assessment based on written reports and seminars.
 Part of the cost is borne by the student.
 Departmental funding assistance is available for only one 4000-level field course per student.

 Prerequisite(s): ERTH 3111 or ERTH 3112, and ERTH 3113.
-A Major CGPA of 8.5 or higher and permission of the department is required at the time of registration.
+A Major CGPA of 8.5 or higher and permission of the department.
+This course is only available to Undergraduate students enrolled in the BSc Earth Sciences with concentration in Vertebrate Paleontology and Paleoecology Honours program.

 Field work for two weeks off campus.
 A supplementary fee will apply.